kurtis-s/anlpsb/README.md

 # Missing values setup ----------------------------------------------------
 missing.vars <- colnames(ALL_dat$Miss_ind[, -c(1, 2)])[colSums(ALL_dat$Miss_ind[, -c(1, 2)]) > 0] # First two columns are the index and the day

-n.missing.vars <- length(missing.vars) # Number of missing variables, NOT using dummy encoding e.g. "bloom" is only 1 variable, not 4
+n.missing.vars <- length(missing.vars) # Number of missing variables, NOT using dummy encoding
 max.miss.cat.vec <- sapply(missing.vars, function(missing.var) { # Number of categories for each of the missing variables{
     sum(startsWith(colnames(Z.mat), missing.var))
 })